-3.1.1 Exchange Programs (Master's program only)
+3.1.1 Exchange Programs

 The exchange program is operated with partner universities and students are sent while maintaining the enrollment at TUFS, thus the credits can be recognized.
+During the 派遣留学(TUFS student exchange program), students pay the tuition to TUFS, and are exempted from paying the tuition at the partner university overseas.

 Upon return to Japan, exchange students must submit a certificate of credits earned, a certificate of grades, and a syllabus of subjects taken.
 Credits will be recognized upon review of the submitted documents.
-The maximum is 15 credits, depending on the program.
+The maximum is 15 credits.
 Next year's applications will open around October of each year.